 › Duration of daylight and sunshine in Israel

-Temperature records of the last 71 yearsThe hottest temperature measured from 1950 to December 2019 was reported by the Eilat weather station.
-In June 2014 the record temperature of 47.9 °C was reported here.
+Temperature records of the last 71 yearsThe hottest temperature measured from 1950 to June 2021 was reported by the Eilat weather station.
+In September 2020 the record temperature of 48.9 °C was reported here.
 The hottest summer from July to September, based on all 8 weather stations in Israel below 930 metres altitude, was recorded in 1963 with an average temperature of 29.8 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
 Normally, this value is 27.6 degrees Celsius.

-The coldest day in these 69 years was reported by the weather station Bet Dagan.
+The coldest day in these 71 years was reported by the weather station Bet Dagan.
 Here the temperature dropped to -1.4 °C in January 2008.
 Bet Dagan lies at an altitude of 30 meters above sea level.
-The coldest winter (January to March) was in 1992 with an average temperature of 11.1 °C. In Israel, it is usual to have about 3.0 degrees more at 14.2 °C for this three-month period.
+The coldest winter (January to March) was in 1992 with an average temperature of 11.1 °C. In Israel, it is usual to have about 3.1 degrees more at 14.2 °C for this three-month period.

 Long-term development of temperatures from 1988 - 2020In contrast to single record values, a long-term development cannot simply be brought about by all weather stations in the country.
 Both the number and the locations are constantly changing.
 A simply calculated average value would give a falsified result.
 If several measuring stations in particularly cold mountain or coastal regions are added in one year, the average would already decrease as a result of this alone.
 If a station fails during the summer or winter months, it does not provide any values and falsifies the average again.
-The subsequent long-term development was therefore reduced to only 2 measuring points in order to have actually comparable data over as long a period as possible.
+The subsequent long-term development was therefore reduced to only 1 measuring points in order to have actually comparable data over as long a period as possible.

-The average annual temperature was about 22.8 °C in the years after 1994 and about 23.8 °C in the last years before 2019.
-So in less than 26 years it has increased by about 1.0 °C. This trend only applies to the selected 2 weather stations in Israel.
-A considerably more comprehensive evaluation of the global warming
+The average annual temperature was about 24.7 °C in the years after 1988 and about 26.4 °C in the last years before 2020.
+So in less than 33 years it has increased by about 1.8 °C. This trend only applies to the selected 1 weather stations in Israel.
+A considerably more comprehensive evaluation of the global warming has been provided separately.

 More detailed information on global warming with a view by continent can also be found on our topic page on climate change.
 Data basis: German Weather Service, individual values averaged and supplemented by own elements.